rotexsoft/versatile-collections/README.md

 classes will not be able to extend them and thereby circumvent the type-checking being enforced at construct time and item addition time.

 ## Documentation

 * [Quick Start Guide](docs/QUICKSTART.md)
 * [Generic Collections](docs/GenericCollections.md)
 * [Strictly Typed Collections](docs/StrictlyTypedCollections.md)
+    * Array Collections
     * [Callables Collections](docs/CallablesCollections.md): a collection that can only contain [callables](http://php.net/manual/en/language.types.callable.php)
-    * [Object Collections](docs/ObjectCollections.md): a collection that can only contain [objects](http://php.net/manual/en/language.types.object.php) (any kind of object)
+    * [Object Collections](docs/ObjectsCollections.md): a collection that can only contain [objects](http://php.net/manual/en/language.types.object.php) (any kind of object)
-    * [Resource Collections](docs/ResourceCollections.md): a collection that can only contain [resources](http://php.net/manual/en/language.types.resource.php)
+    * [Resource Collections](docs/ResourcesCollections.md): a collection that can only contain [resources](http://php.net/manual/en/language.types.resource.php)
-    * [Scalar Collections](docs/ScalarCollections.md): a collection that can only scalar values.
+    * [Scalar Collections](docs/ScalarsCollections.md): a collection that can only scalar values.
 I.e. any of [booleans](http://php.net/manual/en/language.types.boolean.php), [floats](http://php.net/manual/en/language.types.float.php), [integers](http://php.net/manual/en/language.types.integer.php) or [strings](http://php.net/manual/en/language.types.string.php).
 It accepts any mix of scalars, e.g. ints, booleans, floats and strings can all be present in an instance of this type of collection.
         * [Numeric Collections](docs/NumericCollections.md): a collection that can only contain [floats](http://php.net/manual/en/language.types.float.php) and/or [integers](http://php.net/manual/en/language.types.integer.php)
-            * [Float Collections](docs/FloatCollections.md): a collection that can only contain [floats](http://php.net/manual/en/language.types.float.php)
+            * [Float Collections](docs/FloatsCollections.md): a collection that can only contain [floats](http://php.net/manual/en/language.types.float.php)
-            * [Int Collections](docs/IntCollections.md): a collection that can only contain [integers](http://php.net/manual/en/language.types.integer.php)
+            * [Int Collections](docs/IntsCollections.md): a collection that can only contain [integers](http://php.net/manual/en/language.types.integer.php)
-        * [String Collections](docs/StringCollections.md): a collection that can only contain [strings](http://php.net/manual/en/language.types.string.php)
+        * [String Collections](docs/StringsCollections.md): a collection that can only contain [strings](http://php.net/manual/en/language.types.string.php)

 * Please submit an issue or a pull request if you find any issues with the documentation.